 Jesus said we would know them by their fruits.
 "Watch out for false prophets.
 They come to you in sheep's clothing, but inwardly they are ferocious wolves.
 By their fruit you will recognize them.”
 (Matthew 7:15-16)

 One thing to watch out for is they often impose rules and regulations upon their congregation and attempt to control their personal lives.
 When the preacher starts imposing rules such as asking permission to miss church, watch out!
 He might even say that single women should look at him as their “spiritual father” and forbid them to date without his permission and approval of the man they are dating.
-Fake preachers will also tell you that you are forbidden to watch certain movies or TV programs, listen to secular music, go to worldly places, etc.
+Fake preachers try to control you both inside and outside the church doors.

 People come to church to worship God, be encouraged, be taught the word of God, and not to be controlled.